 Convection currents in the mantle

 So how do convection currents cause plate movements?
-As semi-molten rock in the mantle is heated it becomes less dense than its surroundings and rises.
+As the semi-molten rock in the mantle is heated it becomes less dense than its surroundings and rises.
 As it reaches the crust above, it spreads out carrying the plates above with it.
 As the semi-molten rock then cools, it gradually sinks back down to be re-heated (see diagram above).